steaks/blueprint-docs/docs/whyBlueprint.md

 ## Step 4: Implement Update and Remove

 Implement update and remove functionality.
 Reload users when search input changes, a user is added, a user is updated, or a user is removed.
 Now users are reloaded for four different reasons - search, add, update, and remove.
-Create update and remove tasks.
-Then fire an event signaling users changed when add, update, or remove tasks execute.
-Trigger the users task when the event fires or when search state changes.
+Create update and remove effects.
+Then fire an event signaling users changed when add, update, or remove effects execute.
+Trigger the users query when the event fires or when search state changes.

 ```
 //server